n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 > choose to limit occurrences by limiting the above expressions to a
 > finite length, such as `(HALANT_GROUP CN){0,4}` .

-> Note: Although they are labelled as "standalone syllables" here,
+> Note: Although they are labeled as "standalone syllables" here,
 > many sequences that match the standalone regular expression above
 > are instances where a document needs to display a matra, combining
 > mark, or special form in isolation.
 Such sequences might not have